diescalo/jermit/README.md

   * Xmodem and Ymodem are fully supported.
 Flavors include vanilla, relaxed, CRC-16, 1K, 1K/G, and G.

-  * Kermit is in progress.
-Receive works, send is coming soon.
+  * Kermit is supported in both vanilla and streaming modes.
+(Full duplex sliding windows are estimated to be in around 1Q 2018.)

   * Zmodem is estimated to be in around 3Q 2018.